hbctraining/Pseudobulk-for-scRNAseq/lessons/01_scRNA_counts_to_clusters.md

 date: August 13th, 2024
 ---

-## Single-cell RNA-seq data - counts to annotated clusters
+# Single-cell RNA-seq data - counts to annotated clusters

+## Learning Objectives
-* Include workflow image and highlights if individual steps
+* Describe the workflow and steps involved in going from counts to clusters
+* Identify challenges at each step
+* Introduce the dataset and begin setup by loading data

 ***